AdityaBaxla/app-dev-docs/docs/appdev-II-theory/javascript.md

 ## Introduction

 Javascript was made to add some interactivity to html pages, it's still used for that purpose but it has evolved much more than the original use case.
-In today's world you can make backend as well as frontend with javascript.
+Today can make backend as well as frontend with javascript.
 Javascript is the most important language when it comes to making web apps.

 ::: warning
 Javascript can be very lenient with errors, be very careful when using properties.
 Even if a property is not defined you can access the property who's value will come as `undefined`